VOLTTRON/volttron/docs/source/devguides/agent_development/Agent-Development.rst

 Launch Configuration
 ~~~~~~~~~~~~~~~~~~~~

-In TestAgent, the wizard will automatically create a file called "config".
+In TestAgent, the wizard will automatically create a JSON file called "config".
 It contains configuration information for the agent.
 This file contains
-examples every datatype supported by the configuration system:
+examples of every datatype supported by the configuration system:

 ::

     {
       # VOLTTRON config files are JSON with support for python style comments.
       "setting1": 2, #Integers
-      "setting2": "some/random/topic2", #strings
+      "setting2": "some/random/topic2", #Strings
       "setting3": true, #Booleans: remember that in JSON true and false are not capitalized.
       "setting4": false,
       "setting5": 5.1, #Floating point numbers.
-      "setting6": [1,2,3,4], # Lists
+      "setting6": [1,2,3,4], #Lists
       "setting7": {"setting7a": "a", "setting7b": "b"} #Objects
     }